 You can also find a Farmers Market on Saturdays from 8:00 to 14:00.

 I think Zizkov is like the Shoreditch of London, the Kreuzberg of Berlin, the Williamsburg of New York, the Canal Saint-Martin of Paris, etc. The subculture of these places is “composed of affluent or middle class young who reside primarily in gentrifying neighbourhoods” (Wikipedia’s definition of hipster).

 Another iconic place is Palác Akropolis.
-You can go to the theatre for a bit of culture, or you can simply stay in its pub if you just want to get drunk, or do both.
-There are other good spots nearby, including a small club in on Nejedleho street.
+You can go to the theatre for a bit of culture, or you can simply stay in its pub if you just want to get drunk or do both.
+There are other good spots nearby, including a small club on Nejedleho street.
 My favourites are U Slovanske Lipy, which is supposed to be the oldest pub in Zizkov; and Bukowski’s, which is more cocktail-oriented.